The averaging of non-local Hamiltonian structures in Whitham's method: The Whitham method and the ``regularity'' conditions.

+Let us note here, that the representation of the modulated solutions of system (\ref{locsys}) in the form (\ref{wsol}) is in fact usually possible just in the one-phase situation.
+In the multi-phase case we can usually write down just the first term in the expansion (\ref{wsol}), while the higher order corrections have in general more complicated form (see e.g. \cite{dobr1,dobr2,DobrKrichever}).
+Let us say, however, that the Whitham system, defined as above, still plays the central role in description of the modulated solutions both in the one-phase and the multi-phase case.

-The first procedure of averaging of the local field-theoretical Poisson brackets was proposed in ~\cite{dn1}-~\cite{dn3} by B.A.Dubrovin and S.P.Novikov.
-This procedure permits to obtain the local Poisson brackets of Hydrodynamic type:
+The first procedure of averaging of local field-theoretical Poisson brackets was proposed in \cite{dn1}-\cite{dn3} by B.A.
+Dubrovin and S.P.
+Novikov.
+This procedure permits to obtain local Poisson brackets of Hydrodynamic type: